swells/deployr-release-conventions/README.md

 ### Message Footer

+This sectionis where we annotate any _breaking changes_ or _closed defects_.

+- Breaking Change

 All breaking changes need to be mentioned in the footer with the description of the change, the justification behind the change and any migration notes required.
 For example:

  > BREAKING CHANGE: this relies on a new screen resolution library that is in active
  > development, well tested and maintained.
 Because it introduces a new dependency,
  > users will have to run `make && make install` again to receive this change.

-### Referencing Issues
+- Closed defects

-Closed bugs should be listed on a separate line in the footer prefixed with the “closes” keyword like this:
+Closed bugs should be listed on a separate line in the footer prefixed with the `closes` keyword, for example:

-closes #123
+`closes #54321`

 Or in the case of multiple issues:

-closes #123, #456, #789
+`closes #54321, #9876, #12345`

 ## Examples